Go on to Part Seven

 Mar.
 18 Austin, Texas Armadillo World Headquarters

 During Giant’s set, a band member announced from the stage that they always enjoyed playing this particular Austin venue, but it’s been reported that the crowd this night was not as receptive as they had been at GG's previous Austin gig on July 13, 1976.
 At one point, John Weathers had to chastise the audience and one spectator remembers the band struggling to "keep their cool" in front of a rather rowdy audience.
 One contributing factor may have been the poor sound.
 A review in Walrus! magazine noted a continuous hum from the PA, with the speakers often “popping and sputtering”.
+Another contributing factor was that many in front were standing on their chairs, causing those further back to yell and make a fuss.
+Some members of the band were allegedly unsettled by this, misinterpreting the noise as booing.
 On the other hand, another fan at the show characterizes the evening differently, believing that Giant did win over the crowd by the end.
 The Austin Daily Texan also gave a very positive review, particularly singling out the song For Nobody as being well received by the packed crowd.
 The Wommack Brothers, a local Austin jazz-rock group, opened this show and suitably impressed Giant.
 GG’s management requested tapes and materials from the Wommacks with the intention of helping to publicize them, particularly in England, where they felt there was a need for their kind of music.

 Austin poster and ad Mar.
 18, 1977